Français

 Description

 The Roulier Belt corresponds to a sequence of volcano-sedimentary rocks consisting of mafic volcanic rocks (unit nArlr1), gabbro dykes (subunit nArlr1a), metasedimentary rocks (unit nArlr2) and pyroclastic rocks (unit nArlr3) (Maurice et al., 2005).
-Although these rocks are less recrystallized and less metamorphic than other supracrustal rocks in the Kogaluk Bay area, they are significantly deformed (mylonitic deformation, isoclinal folds and late crenulation) and metamorphosed to the amphibolite facies (Maurice et al., 2005; Simard, 2008).
+Although these rocks are less recrystallized and less metamorphosed than other supracrustal rocks in the Kogaluk Bay area, they are significantly deformed (mylonitic deformation, isoclinal folds and late crenulation) and metamorphosed to the amphibolite facies (Maurice et al., 2005; Simard, 2008).
 Informal unit descriptions are taken from Maurice et al. (2005), Simard et al. (2008) and Simard (2008).

 Roulier Belt 1 (nArlr1) : Mafic Metavolcanic Rocks and Hornblende Gabbro

-Unit nArlr1 consists mainly of mafic metavolcanic rocks containing hornblende, and locally plagioclase phenocrystals.
+Unit nArlr1 consists mainly of mafic metavolcanic rocks containing hornblende, and locally plagioclase phenocrysts.
 The rock is dark green, fine grained to aphanitic, granoblastic, massive to foliated and tholeiitic in affinity.
 Accessory minerals present are biotite, magnetite, titanite and quartz.
 In areas that have been leached, mafic volcanics are rusted, silicified and contain disseminated or veinlet sulphides (pyrite, pyrrhotite and locally chalcopyrite), micas and traces of tourmaline crystals.
 These mafic metavolcanic rocks are the dominant lithology of the Roulier Belt.
 The unit also contains dykes and intrusions of massive gabbro, as well as felsic rocks and tuff interstratified in metasedimentary rocks.

 Roulier Belt 1a (nArlr1a) : Homogeneous, Massive to Foliated Gabbro

 Unit nArlr1a consists of three hornblende gabbro ovoid intrusions.
-They are a few kilometres long and cut the Roulier Belt.
+They are a few kilometres long and cut through the Roulier Belt.
 Gabbro is mesocratic, homogeneous, fine to medium grained, and massive to foliated.
 The subophitic igneous texture is well preserved locally.
 The rock is mostly composed of hornblende, plagioclase and a small amount of brown biotite.
-Locally, clinopyroxene relics can be observed in hornblende crystals.
+Locally, clinopyroxene relics can be observed within hornblende crystals.
 Coarser plagioclase crystals are usually zoned and surrounded by granoblastic crystals.

 Roulier Belt 2 (nArlr2) : Biotite-Garnet-Sillimanite-Cordierite Paragneiss, Iron Formation